phpmetrics/PhpMetrics/README.md

     MIcw = 50 * sin(sqrt(2.4 * perCM))
     MI = MIwoc + MIcw

+## McCaybe Cyclomatic complexity number

+According Wikipedia,  indicate the complexity of a program.
+It is a quantitative measure of logical strength of the program.
+It directly measures the number of linearly independent paths through a program's source code.

+Method 1:

+    CC = E - N + 2P
+    P = number of disconnected parts of the flow graph (e.g. a calling program and a subroutine) E = number of edges (transfers of control)
+    N = number of nodes (sequential group of statements containing only one transfer of control)

+method 2:

+    CC = number of decisions points in code

 ## Maintainability Index Comment weight

 Comment weight represents the impact of documentation in code.